python/cpython/Doc/library/copy.rst

   reference to themselves) may cause a recursive loop.

-* Because deep copy copies *everything* it may copy too much, e.g., administrative data structures that should be shared even between copies.
+* Because deep copy copies *everything* it may copy too much, e.g., even administrative data structures that should be shared even between copies.

 The :func:`deepcopy` function avoids these problems by: